apache/druid/docs/tutorials/tutorial-sketches-theta.md

 Click **Apply** to add the new metric to the data model.

-We have to perform one more step to complete the data model.
-We are not interested in individual user ID's, only the unique counts.
+There is one more step to complete the data model.
+You are not interested in individual user ID's, only the unique counts.
 Right now, `uid` is still in the data model.
 Let's get rid of that!

 Click on the `uid` column in the data model and delete it using the trashcan icon on the right: